fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3d.md

 Now the *npm run lint* command will check every file in the project.

-Also the files in the <em>build</em> directory get checked when the command is run.
+Also, the files in the <em>build</em> directory get checked when the command is run.
 We do not want this to happen, and we can accomplish this by creating an [.eslintignore](https://eslint.org/docs/user-guide/configuring#ignoring-files-and-directories) file in the project's root with the following contents:

 ```bash
 build